 Key Question 3: What were the causes and consequences of the War of Independence 1857-58?

-- What were the long-term causes of the War?

-- What were the immediate causes of the War?

-- Why was independence not achieved?

-- What were the immediate consequences of the War?

-- the immediate and underlying causes of the War - the attitude of Bahadur Shah Zafar - the course of the War, with particular reference to the roles played by the Muslim rulers and populations of what is now Pakistan - reasons for failure - an assessment of the short-term impact of the War on Muslims in the sub-continent - British reaction during and immediately after the War (including the major constitutional, educational and administrative reforms which followed).
+Key Question 3: What were the causes and conset Focus points: What were the long-term causes of the War?
+What were the immediate causes of the War?
+Why was independence not achieved?
+What were the immediate consequences of the War?
+Specified content: the immediate and underlying causes of the War the attitude of Bahadur Shah Zafar the course of the War, with particular reference to the roles played by the Muslim rulers and populations of what is now Pakistan reasons for failure an assessment of the short-term impact of the War on Muslims in the sub-continent British reaction during and immediately after the War (including the major constitutional, educational and administrative reforms which followed).